FelipeFMA/nekro-sense/README.md

-# Nekro-Sense - Driver for the Acer Predator PHN16-72 on Linux.
+# Nekro-Sense — Linux driver and tooling for Acer Predator PHN16-72

-Nekro-Sense is a heavily changed and adapted fork of Linuwu-Sense specifically targeting the Acer Predator PHN16-72.
+Nekro-Sense is a heavily adapted fork of Linuwu-Sense that targets the Acer Predator Helios Neo PHN16-72.
+It adds native Linux support for platform power profiles, fans, keyboard RGB (four-zone), and the back-lid logo/lightbar.
+The project consists of a kernel module that exposes a clean sysfs API plus user-space CLI and GUI tools.
-It controls power modes, fan speeds, keyboard RGB, and the backlit logo RGB.
-It also includes GUI options (GTK and egui (rust)) that can be bound to the Predator Sense button on the keyboard.

-This README explains how to build, install, and use the driver.
+This README is the full, consolidated technical documentation (it replaces the standalone docs file).

+## Executive summary (project purpose)

+The project’s purpose is to provide first‑class Linux support for hardware features that are otherwise gated behind OEM Windows utilities.
+It does that by using the same ACPI/WMI firmware interfaces the OEM tooling uses, but with a transparent, auditable implementation that runs with minimal overhead and no background services.

+Key goals:

+- Enable official‑like feature parity on Linux without proprietary services.
+- Keep all firmware interaction explicit, minimal, and device‑gated.
+- Provide a stable sysfs API and scriptable CLI to integrate with Linux workflows.

+## Scope, support, and safety

+- Hardware scope: Acer Predator PHN16‑72 only.
+The module is DMI‑gated where behavior is model‑specific.
+- OS scope: Primary development and testing on Arch Linux; other distros may work but are not guaranteed.
+- Safety: The driver interacts with low-level firmware methods.
+Use at your own risk.

-#### IMPORTANT: GPU PERFORMANCE
+## IMPORTANT: GPU PERFORMANCE (PHN16‑72)

-To achieve maximum GPU performance on the Acer Predator PHN16-72 you MUST install the `nvidia-open` drivers and enable the `nvidia-powerd` service.
-The discrete NVIDIA GPU is locked to an 80W power limit by default; enabling `nvidia-powerd` raises the power limit to 140W so the GPU can run at full performance.
+To achieve maximum GPU performance on the Acer Predator PHN16‑72 you must install the `nvidia-open` drivers and enable the `nvidia-powerd` service.
+The discrete NVIDIA GPU is locked to an 80W power limit by default; enabling `nvidia-powerd` raises the limit to ~140W for full performance.

 Example (Arch Linux):